It’s a common question among expecting mothers: can wearing a waist trainer cause a miscarriage in early pregnancy?

 So, what do you think?
 Can wearing a waist trainer cause miscarriage in early pregnancy?

-Well! it is vital to realize the potential risks associated with wearing a waist trainer during pregnancy.
+Well! it is vital to realize the potential risks of wearing a waist trainer during pregnancy.
 While some women may choose it, it is not generally recommended.

 Pregnant women should discuss this with their doctor before considering wearing a waist trainer to protect themselves and their unborn child.